 the same command from Prelude,

-According to your personal preference on functional programming the second version might seem either much more elegant, ghastly or just the same of the original.
+According to your personal preference on functional programming the second version might seem either much more elegant, ghastly or just the same as the original.